Moving on a working holiday in Canada can be very confusing, stressful and at times even frustrating.

-To set up an account in Tangerine Bank you must have either Canadian ID or another bank account in Canada to prove your identity.
+To set up an account in Tangerine Bank you must have either a Canadian ID or another bank account in Canada to prove your identity.
 Although this might change depending on when you arrive.

 This bank won’t charge you for a year similar to Scotia Bank.

 Again the best option is to go to few of them check out their offers and special deals they might have at the time.

 You can find out more about money transfer reading the International Money Transfer Guide.

 With CurrencyFair you get first transfer free if you sign up via our link.